Conspiracy website InfoWars parent files for bankruptcy | Law-Order

 Conspiracy website InfoWars parent files for bankruptcy

+The entities that previously declared bankruptcy - InfoW, IW Health and Prison Planet - voluntarily ended their cases in June after the Sandy Hook families dropped them as defendants in the defamation litigation.
+Jones was found liable last year in lawsuits Sandy Hook families filed after he falsely claimed that the 2012 school massacre was a hoax.

+The unusual judgments occurred after Jones defied court orders to turn over documents in the litigation.
+The cases were then teed up for trials to determine damages, with the first one now underway in an Austin, Texas courtroom.
+Jones claimed the shooting, in which 20 children and six school employees were shot dead at the school in Newtown, Connecticut, was fabricated by gun-control advocates and mainstream media.
+Jones has since acknowledged the shooting happened.

-The new bankruptcy filing by parent company Free Speech Systems LLC will also attempt to resolve the defamation lawsuits, but it is not intended to interrupt a trial already underway, according to a court document filed by Marc Schwartz, Free Speech System's restructuring advisor.
-Free Speech Systems believes it is in its best interests to continue the current defamation trial because substantial resources have been spent on both sides, and the defamation plaintiffs would likely fight to keep the trial going despite the bankruptcy filing, Schwartz wrote.
+Free Speech Systems believes it is in its best interests to continue the current damages trial because substantial resources have been spent on both sides, and the Sandy Hook plaintiffs would likely fight to keep the trial going despite the bankruptcy filing, W. Marc Schwartz, the company's restructuring advisor, said in a court filing.
+The Sandy Hook families had opposed the previous April bankruptcy filing as a "sinister" attempt by Jones to shield his assets from liability.

-The Sandy Hook families had opposed the earlier bankruptcy case as a "sinister" attempt by Jones to shield his assets from liability stemming from defamation lawsuits they had won against him.
-The bankruptcies were filed in the wake of court judgments that found Jones and his media businesses liable in multiple defamation lawsuits after he falsely claimed that the 2012 shooting in Newtown, Connecticut, that left 20 children and six school employees dead was a hoax.
+Explaining the current bankruptcy filing, Schwartz said the Sandy Hook litigation resulted in InfoWars being shunned by significant internet, social media and financial institutions.
+The company's business suffered as a result, he said.
+Mark Bankston, a lawyer representing Sandy Hook families, said he looked forward to continuing to put on his case for jurors, which is expected to include testimony as soon as Monday from the parents of one of the children murdered at Sandy Hook Elementary.

+"Our clients are pleased that despite the bankruptcy, their trial will continue and that the jury will return a verdict," Bankston told Reuters in a text message.
+"Now, InfoWars is heading directly for its long awaited, reckoning."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)